mihaicris-adoreme/cordial-ios-sdk/README.md

 ### Opening deep links received from Cordial

-In case the app receives a deep link from Cordial, for example as part of inbox message metadata, instead of trying to process the deep link itself, the app should open it via `Cordial SDK`.
+In case the app receives a deep link from Cordial, for example as part of inbox message metadata, instead of trying to process the deep link itself, the app should open it via Cordial SDK.

-`Cordial SDK` will do regular deep link processing that is required when opening the deep link and pass the final deep link to `CordialDeepLinksDelegate`.
+Cordial SDK will do regular deep link processing that is required when opening the deep link and pass the final deep link to `CordialDeepLinksDelegate`.

 Deep link processing includes: